pppaaannnaaa/arc-v2/docs/appendices/ARC_v2.1_Appendix_D_JSON_Schema_Expanded.md

-# Appendix D — Official ARC 2.1 JSON Schema & Attribute Reference (Expanded Edition)
+# Appendix D — Official ARC 2.1 JSON Schema & Attribute Reference

 ## D.1 Overview
 Appendix D provides the authoritative JSON Schema for ARC 2.1 and the complete reference for all `data-ai-*` attributes.
-This expanded edition includes full explanations, attribute rationales, schema structure, and implementation notes.
+This includes full explanations, attribute rationales, schema structure, and implementation notes.
 All content has been reviewed, improved, and expanded by 50–70%.

 ---